Why Your Fridge Might Be Leaking

 It is possible that the hole from above is plugged or filled with ice.
 This may require that you remove the back panel in the freezer to access the drip tray.
 Please follow all safety procedures.
 If you open the panel and there is an ice dam, then it must be defrosted in order to gain access to the drip tray.
 Slow and steady is the required approach, do not try to speed up the defrosting by chipping, scraping, or prying with anything.
 This could result in severe damage to your refrigerator and serious injury.

 If it must be removed, then carefully inspect the mounting and be sure to remember how it came out so that you can put it back in properly.
 A paper drawing and labels with a pencil could save you a lot of time when you reassemble these parts.
 Simple pencil labels with arrows indicating the direction of mounting could be helpful.

-Once the drip tray is cleared, pour a small amount of water in the tray, like 1/2 cup and see if it drains to the pan on the bottom.
+Once the drip tray is cleared, pour a small amount of water into the tray, like 1/2 cup, and see if it drains to the pan on the bottom.
 It is possible to have two problems where the ice dam occurred due to a plugged drain.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.